btcpayserver/btcpayserver-doc/docs/Translations.md

 In the image above, you can see a dictionary of words that can be translated on your BTCPay Server.

-The dictionary is usually organized as (key: value), where:
+The dictionary is usually organized as pairs of `"key": "value"`, where:

 **Key:** The original English text or phrase in your BTCPay instance.